CanadaBry/ValheimDocker/README.md

 Below is the volume you will need to mount to have persistent server files

-`/home/steam/server_data` *This is the install directory for the server from steamcmd*
+`/home/steam/valheim` This folder contains two subfolders

-~~`/home/steam/.config/unity3d/IronGate/Valheim` *This is where the game stores your world files and banlist, etc.*~~
+    `./server` *Directory steamcmd downloads the server files to* `./data` *This is where the game stores your world files and banlist, etc.*

-*save directory has been moved inside `server_data` folder, at `/home/steam/server_data/saves/`*

 Be sure to create the directories on your host machine before mounting them with Docker or this will result in a *Disk Write Failure* from steamcmd.

-*If you already ran the docker before creating the directories run `sudo chown -R $(id -u) data/` to take ownership of the folders.
+*If you already ran the docker before creating the directories run `sudo chown -R $(id -u) valheim/` to take ownership of the folders.
 Restart the container and it should work now.*

 ## Example